andersonopt/website/content/blog/product-release-notes-4-23-21.md

 ![](/images/asset_new_tab.png)

-View and manage all hazard polygons/drawings associated with an asset via the new 'Drawings' tab on the asset detail page.
+View and manage all hazard polygons/drawings associated with an asset via the new 'Drawings' tab on the asset detail page (helpful for [composite geometry/manual hazard removal](https://docs.andersonopt.com/prospect/untitled/manually-remove-hazards-from-buildable-area)).

 * Display/hide individual drawings
 * Edit polygon/drawing name